Here at Leap in! HQ, we are regularly asked by our members… “how do meal supports work under the NDIS?”

-We know it can be confusing, so we’ve prepared this guide on all things food-related to help answer your questions.
+We know it can be confusing, so we’ve prepared this guide on all things food-related to answer your questions.

-Will the NDIS cover the cost of your weekly food shopping: things like fruit, vegetables, bread, milk and meat?
-The short answer is no.
+Will the NDIS cover the cost of your weekly food shopping: Things like fruit, vegetables, bread, milk and meat?

-The NDIS only covers day-to-day living costs which are related to your disability support needs.
+The NDIS only covers additional day-to-day living costs which are related to your disability support needs.
 Everyone needs to buy food and groceries, whether they have a disability or not.
 So, for this reason, they are not covered by the NDIS.

 If you are unable to prepare food or cook for yourself, you may be eligible to receive funding for meal preparation and delivery in your NDIS Plan.
-This can cover a portion of ready-made meals delivered to you at home, or for someone to come to your home and prepare meals for you.
+This can cover a portion of ready-made meals delivered to you at home or for someone to come to your home and prepare meals for you.